sergio-gimenez/understanding-keepalived/README.md

 # Simple setup for HA with two nodes and nginx integration

+This repo is highly inspired on the following article: [Meet keepalived - High Availability and Load Balancing in One](https://technotim.live/posts/keepalived-ha-loadbalancer/#installation).

 ## Pre-requisites

 * Two nodes with linux (ubuntu in this case) and with static IP addresses.